October Gale (film): Plot

 Helen Matthews (Patricia Clarkson), is a widow still grieving the untimely death of her husband, James (Callum Keith Rennie).
 Against the wishes of her son, Helen insists on going to the boat access island cottage she and her husband used as a vacation home.
 Early the next morning, Helen leaves the cabin's dock, travelling up Georgian Bay to get groceries.
 After several miles, her boat’s engine fails.
 Helen calls marine staff on her radio, and they agree to repair her boat's engine in a few days, dropping her back at her dock.

 On her second night in the cabin, she is awakened by the sound of thunder.
 When she goes to investigate, she finds a strange skiff tied up at her pier.
 There is a puddle of blood on the rear seat of the boat.
-Upon her return to the cabin, she finds blood on her cabin's door handle and a stranger (Scott Speedman), who has been shot in the shoulder and has crawled into her home looking for help.
+Upon her return to the cabin, she finds blood on her cabin's door handle and a stranger named Will (Scott Speedman), who has been shot in the shoulder and has crawled into her home looking for help.

 Helen, a doctor, performs surgery on the stranger's shoulder, removing a pistol round, then tends to his wound, saving his life.
 The following day she tries to learn who shot Will, the stranger, but he refuses to tell her and insists on departing.
 However, he is too weak to leave and Helen allows him to return to the house.

 Later Al, a local handyman, comes by the cabin to enquire about odd job work.
 Al, it turns out, has spotted the boat Will had stolen.
 Will warns her not to let the man in the house as he will kill both of them but Helen, ignoring him, asks Al to tow both her and Will to shore.
 Al agrees, but instead unties both Helen and Will's boats from her dock and then departs.
 In an attempt to stop the boats from drifting off Helen dives into the water and nearly drowns before Will enters the water to save her.
 The next scene shows Will un-dressing Helen down to her underwear, and preparing a shower for her.
 Once out of the shower, Helen and Will share a kiss.